akshayranganath/akshayranganath.github.io/_posts/2019-11-20-How-to-move-images-in-Github-pages-to-Cloudinary.md

 In this code, I am stating that:

 * public id is same as the local file path.
-This will ensure that the folder struture is retained.
+This will ensure that the folder structure is retained.
 * `invalidate=True` will ensure that any subsequent overwrites will cause the CDN cache to be invalidated.
 * `folder=blog` will ensure that the root for all my images will be a folder named `blog`.

 The response URL will be of this format.
 The response JSON has a field called `secure_url` and it is this field we use to get back the uploaded URL.
 [https://res.cloudinary.com/akshayranganath/image/upload/v1568243786/blog/nut%2520ball%2520and%2520bearing.jpg](https://res.cloudinary.com/akshayranganath/image/upload/v1568243786/blog/nut%2520ball%2520and%2520bearing.jpg)

 When publishing, I don't want to use the `v1568243786` bit.
-It repreents the specific version of image variant.
+It represents the specific version of image variant.
 If we over-write it, the version may change.
 However, simply referencing it as this URL will work as well:
 [https://res.cloudinary.com/akshayranganath/image/upload/blog/nut%2520ball%2520and%2520bearing.jpg](https://res.cloudinary.com/akshayranganath/image/upload/blog/nut%2520ball%2520and%2520bearing.jpg)

 So I run this cleanup and store the new URL.